woobat/paintshop/README.md

 - **Using Standard Library**: There are well recognized libraries for solving Constraint Satisfaction Problems and any such library ([choco solver](http://www.choco-solver.org/)) can be utilized for this problem.
 It fact, using such libraries will become useful to maintain this project in the production environment as these libraries provide higher level of abstraction to specify the CSP problems.
 At the same time if the team needs to solve a similar problem, using the standard solver will help to develop solution faster in a maintainable way.

 - **Control Flow**: A *Checked Exception* (`ConstraintViolation`) is used in the `AbstractSolver` class in the flow control when there is no valid assignment.
 At the time of reviewing the code this is coming up to me this might have been approached better.
 I am happy to revisit this scenario this if there is any question that comes up during PR review.

+- **Code Comment**: Code comments can be enhanced specially for the constraint solver methods.

 Prerequisite
 ============